 in this tutorial, you will learn how to match perspective and scale the right way, you will learn the different types of perspectives and how to use them to combine and manipulate objects realistically.

-I prepared a few examples for you today to demonstrate the few different scenarios and show you the different types of perspectives.
+I prepared a few examples for you today to demonstrate a few different scenarios and show you the different types of perspectives, make sure to download the tutorial images from the resources section above and follow along.

 1 – Find and Match Horizon lines